achubaty/achubaty.github.io/curriculum-vitae.md

 ### Recent Publications

+- **Chubaty, A.M.**, M. Hart., B.D.
+Roitberg (2014) To tree or not to tree: The role of energy limitation on host tree acceptance in a bark beetle.
+Evolutionary Ecology Research (in press).
 - **Chubaty, A.M.***, B.O.
 Ma*, R.W.
 Stein, D.R.
 Gillespie, L.M.
 Henry, C. Phelan, E. Palsson, F.W.
 Simon, B.D.
 Roitberg (2014) On the evolution of omnivory in a community context.
 Ecology and Evolution 4:251-265.
 - Major, H.L. and **A.M.
 Chubaty** (2012) Estimating colony and breeding population size for nocturnal burrow-nesting seabirds.
 Marine Ecology Progress Series 454:83-90.
 - Jumean, Z., B.O.
 Ma, A.M.
 Chubaty, C.W.
 Ellenor, B.D.
 Roitberg, and G. Gries (2011) A theoretical approach to study the evolution of aggregation behavior by codling moth larvae.
 The Journal of Insect Behaviour 24(4):249-263.